dev-hd11/pytextgame/README.md

 ## Alert
 Sorry!
 The old code, which was a prototype, is not available since we're rebuilding the project!
+**Warning:** The current available version is just a prototype so it may not work.
+Please wait till we release a stable version.

 ## 📃Table of content
 1.[Introduction](#introduction)<br>